Marie Raymond: Early life

-Raymond was born on 4 May 1908 at La Colle-sur-Loup in the South of France.
-Just like her husband, she was born into a middle-class family.
+Raymond was born on 4 May 1908 in La Colle-sur-Loup to a wealthy family from Provence.
 Her father was a pharmacist and owned a dispensary which the family-owned for 40 years.
 She attended boarding school at the school of the Blanche de Castille in Nice.
 During her youth, she started painting in Alexandre Stoppelaëre's studio in Cagnes-sur-Mer.
 Her time spent in Stoppelaere's studio had a profound influence on her connection to art.
 The inspiration she gained from the Mediterranean sea and colors from Southern France had an impact on Raymond's later work.

 Many artists visited the South of France for inspiration, especially in Cagnes-sur-Mer.
 The Dutch-Indonesian painter, Fred Klein came to the South where he met Marie Raymond in 1925.
 The following year, on 26 October, the couple got married in Nice, when Raymond was only 18 years old.
 The couple moved to Paris where they lived a bohemian life in the neighborhood of Montparnasse.
 Some say that her artistic life only started when she met her husband, as prior to meeting him she had never left the South of France or seen a painting dating before her period.

 In 1939, Europe was hit by WW2 which forced the family to move back to Cagnes-sur-Mer.
 This period during the war (1939-43) was an important period for Raymond as the nature of the South of France inspired her new series called ‘Paysages imaginaires’(1941-44).
 Between the period of 1941 to 1943, we can notice the naturalistic elements in the background of her paintings.
 She discovered Picasso's work during the war which urged her to dive into abstraction.
 She started making references to the impressionist and surrealist eras in the way she manipulated colors.
 Her first series of abstract paintings were highly important to her as they symbolized the difficult times of the war.
 During their refuge from the war in Nice, the painter met Nicolas de Stael with whom she worked very closely.
 Stael influenced her work, as after their encounter she devoted her style to pure abstraction painting.